rafid29mehda/Multi-modal-Medical-Model/1/BreastNet-SVM.md

 4. **Model Saving and Loading**: The trained model can be saved and loaded for later predictions.
 5. **Prediction**: Classifies new images as benign or malignant based on the trained model.

 This approach effectively implements **BreastNet-SVM** for mammography image classification.
-Let me know if you have any questions!
+Let me know if we have any questions!